TanGentleman/TanTan/Issues.md

 !
 Functions to make all needed folders
 !
 Do reddit API key check before any workflow progress

+!!
+Issues in Downloader.py if filename arg invalid (like "r/sharks")
+    - Should I just sanitize it first?

 In development:
 - Tokenizer using an offline, local, pretrained GPT2 Model (Need to handle log-warning better)
 - Documentation for the chatbot